Molecular Pharm & Exp Ther (MPET)

 MPET 6700 Cell Death Journal Club (1 Credit)

-S. Kaufmann (993: Fall, Winter, Spring, Summer) – The course is a journal club reviewing recent articles on the mechanisms of cell death in health and disease.
+S. Kaufmann (Even, 993: Fall, Winter, Spring, Summer) – The course is a journal club reviewing recent articles on the mechanisms of cell death in health and disease.
 An emphasis is placed on reviewing articles describing new, universal molecular and biochemical pathways of apoptosis and other cell death mechanisms.
 The course meets monthly throughout the year.
 No prerequisites are required.
 Register in fall quarter only (1 cr./yr.).
 Attendance required fall, winter, spring and summer for 1 year.
+Course is offered in even years only.

 Grading: Sat / Unsat